Gilead-Public/CLAIRE/README.md

 # CLAIRE

 **DLP-I516-213**
-Gilead Life Sciences
+Gilead Sciences

 ## Overview

 **CLAIRE** is an AI-driven image analysis platform designed to support monoclonal cell line identification.
-It leverages machine learning and advanced imaging techniques to automatically classify cellular content in well-plate images, including single cells, multiple cells, debris, and contaminants.
+It leverages machine learning and advanced imaging techniques to automatically classify cells in well-plate images, including single cells, multiple cells, and debris.

-The platform tracks cell growth over time to verify monoclonality and analyzes both brightfield and fluorescence images to improve classification accuracy.
-Based on this analysis, CLAIRE automatically generates a hit-pick list that can be directly ingested by robotic cell-picking systems, significantly streamlining downstream operations.
+The platform verifies monoclonality in both brightfield and fluorescent images to improve classification accuracy and quantifies cell colony confluence in brightfield images.
+Based on this analysis, CLAIRE automatically generates a hitpick list that can be directly used by Lynx LM1800 liquid handling platforms to significantly streamline downstream operations.

 ---